microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ### `readXML`

-Reads the content of a file as XML.
+Reads the content of a file as XML format.

 ```ts
 const data = await workspace.readXML("data.xml")